rpriam/book1/README.md

 - Step by step for theory & code (require only minimum knowledge in python and maths)  <br />

-- Learn the statistical basics without compromise before consolidate towards advanced models <br />
+- Learn the maths basics without compromise before consolidate towards advanced models <br />

 - Generic python functions, allow to train and alter deep models for tabular data in a blink <br />